“Great Scientist 2023 reveals breakthroughs in understanding metastatic cancer and its potential therapies”

 “It’s really up to them to win the prize,” he insists.
 I always feel a little uncomfortable receiving awards, but I’m glad that our work has been recognized and that the importance of fundamental discoveries is recognized.

-Holder of a doctorate in biochemistry from McGill University, Jean-François Côté then pursued his quest for knowledge about cancer in the United States by spending four years at the Sanford-Burnham Institute for Medical Research located on the outskirts of San Diego.
+Holder of a doctorate in biochemistry from McGill University, Jean-François Côté then pursued his quest for knowledge regarding cancer in the United States by spending four years at the Sanford-Burnham Institute for Medical Research located on the outskirts of San Diego.
 On his return to Montreal, he took advantage of a certain momentum in scientific research on breast cancer to join the movement and start his own work.

 “Several key proteins have been identified to control (cellular) migration and invasion,” he says.
 Cellular invasion occurs when migrating tumor cells manage to degrade the environment around them to cross complex tissues.